Policy

 Retroactivity

-In disease claims, the date of accident is the date of diagnosis or the date of the first medical report of related symptoms, whichever is the earlier.
+In lung cancer claims, the date of accident is the date of diagnosis or the date initial medical attention is sought for symptoms consistent with the diagnosis, whichever is earlier (see 11-01-04, Determining the Date of Injury).

 References